HL7/fhir-saner/fsh/ig-data/input/pagecontent/actors.md

 This actor represents the composition of a [Measure Source](actors.html#measure-source) with a [Measure Source](actors.html#measure-source).

 The Measure Intermediary role can aggregate data from multiple Measure Sources.
-Data from Measure Sources may be pulled in by the Intermediary, pushed to the Intermediary by the Measure Source, or may be pushed from a Measure Source via a dump.
+Data from Measure Sources may be pulled in by the Intermediary, or pushed to the Intermediary by the Measure Source.

-Using the Dump option with a Measure Intermediary provides a Push or Pull mechanism to transfer non-FHIR data or FHIR bulk data.
-The Measure Intermediary can then convert the dump data into FHIR data that can be served up to Measure Consumers in a format that is compliant with the requirements of a Measure Source.

 The Measure Intermediary may also provide the capabilities of a Measure Consumer to enable data to be reported at an aggregated level.